hchris21/tdd-with-react/README.md

-# tdd-with-react
+# TDD with React

-A to-do application with tests following TDD (Test Driven Development).
+A simple To Do application with tests written following TDD (Test Driven Development) methodology, used as an example project for a blog post of mine about TDD.